5 Health Benefits of Infrared Saunas, According to Experts

 A 2012 study showed that the body prefers to excrete heavy metals through sweat rather than urine or blood, she explained.

-"Reducing our toxic load may cut down on oxidative damage, premature cellular ageing and disruptions to organ systems, like the endocrine or cardiovascular system", Painter said.
+“Reducing our toxic load may cut down on oxidative damage, premature cellular aging, and disruptions to organ systems, like the endocrine or cardiovascular system” Painter said.

 5.Lowers Blood Pressure Levels and Promotes Heart Health

-There's research to back it up: a 2017 study published in the Journal of Human Hypertension revealed that one, 30-minute sauna session decreased artery stiffness and improved blood pressure.
+There’s research to back it up: A 2017 study published in the Journal of Human Hypertension revealed that one, 30-minute sauna session decreased artery stiffness and improved blood pressure.
 For a 2004 study, patients with at least one coronary risk factor bathed in an infrared sauna daily for two weeks.
 The results were reduced systolic blood pressure and oxidative stress levels for participants.
-And a different 2004 study, which looked at patients with congestive heart failure, showed that participating in a two-week programme of one 15-minute infrared sauna session daily may improve irregular heartbeats.
+And a different 2004 study, which looked at patients with congestive heart failure, showed that participating in a two-week program of one, 15-minute infrared sauna session daily may improve irregular heartbeats.

 Tips for Using Infrared Saunas